 You will have something to look forward to as you continue your efforts to save.

-I love finding creative, new and free activities to do instead of shopping.
+I love finding creative, new and free activities to do with my family.

-What are your favorite free activities to do instead of shopping?
+What are your favorite free activities to do with your family?
 Please share your comments below.